ecalderon-epm/Groovy-Library/README.md

 ##  1.1 Groovy to call the Data Map

-Below code can be used to run the data map and can attached in the.
+Below code can be used to run the data map and can attached in the form 2.

 ```bash
 operation.application.getDataMap("DatamapName").execute(true)